 Click through to find the best accomodation options and deals for Orlando City Florida or to find the cheapest tickets for Universal Studios Florida.

 It’s fair to say that most travellers to Orlando are here for the artificial theme park world, but you should take the time to discover the real Orlando.
 This city is fully to the brim with hipster neighbourhoods, fantastic museums, natural outdoor spaces and a exploding food scene.
 A city for the young and trendy, Orlando deserves at least a day of of your time – and offer’s the perfect break from busy theme parks.
-Explore the up-and-coming Milk District where Market On South offers a vegan bakery, restaurant and bar all in one while and Drunken Monkey has relaxed vibes and some of the best coffee in Orlando.
+Explore the up-and-coming Milk District – the gaybourhood of Orlando – where Market On South offers a vegan bakery, restaurant and bar all in one while and Drunken Monkey has relaxed vibes and some of the best coffee in Orlando.
 Take a walk around Lake Eola, explore the Botanical Gardens or wander the down-town.
 You can either explore on your own with an Orlando car rental or hop on the Orlando City bus tour to discover a side of Orlando that almost everybody misses!